cygni/cts2023-devsecops/lab1/lab1.md

 A DAST scan will typically scan a running application for vulnerabilities, contrary to SAST, which statically checks the code.

 Burp is able to scan applications for vulnerabilities.
-This may be done from the UI, but in order to emulate how this could be integrated into a CI/CD pipeline - we'll make use ZAP from OWASP, running in Docker.
+This may be done from the UI, but in order to emulate how this could be integrated into a CI/CD pipeline - we'll make use of ZAP, running in a container.

 **Do a passive security scan**